Ian Culverhouse (Manager)

 Born: 06 July 1997

-The son of Pedro Richards, who made 399 league appearances for Notts County, 21 year old Jordan arrives at the Walks from Gainsborough Trinity
+The son of Pedro Richards, who made 399 league appearances for Notts County, 21 year old Jordan arrived at the Walks from Gainsborough Trinity

 for an undisclosed fee.

 A former Notts County Academy graduate he went on loan to Boston United in the 2015-16 season (21 appearances, one goal)